oplS17projects/SchemeDefender/README.md

 - 2htdp/universe: Assist with interactions between the user and program
 - GUI: Creating a friendly to use interface

-The player will be interacting within a field of objects, the ship, enemies, and missile projectiles.
-Each of the objects will be manipulated via data abstraction.
+The player interacts within a field of objects, the ship, enemies, and missile projectiles.
+Each of the objects are manipulated via data abstraction.
-For instance, the player ship will have a constant (y) coordinate while the user can change it's (x) coordinate with the right/left arrow keys.
-The (x) coordinate will have +1/-1 to it making the player ship move right/left based on the keyboard input.
-The enemies that the player will be fighting will have a recursive procedure implemented that allows them to be spawned continuously until they defeat the player.
-They will also move accordingly to the (x) & (y) coordinate plane.
+For instance, the player ship has a constant (y) coordinate while the user can change it's (x) coordinate with the right/left arrow keys.
+The (x) coordinate has +1/-1 to it making the player ship move right/left based on the keyboard input.
+The enemies that the player fights has a recursive procedure implemented that allows them to be spawned continuously until they defeat the player.
+They also move accordingly to the (x) & (y) coordinate plane.
-Lastly the missiles will help filter the enemy objects that were spawned.

 Additional features include having a scoreboard to keep track of the how many enemy ships the player shot down, and possibly having sound effects from the